 “How Words Can Hurt: A Standpoint Epistemological Reply to Critics of the Microaggression Program.”
 With Lauren Freeman.
 In Philosophy and Microaggressions.
-Forthcoming on Routledge, expected publication 2019.
+Routledge, 2020.

 “Epistemic Microaggressions and Epistemic Injustices in Clinical Medicine.”
 With Lauren Freeman.
 In Overcoming Epistemic Injustice: Social and Psychological Perspectives (Ben Sherman and Stacey Goguen, eds.)
 Rowman and Littlefield International, 2019.

 “Dissent and Resistance in Star Wars Episode VII: The Force Awakens.”
 In Ethics and Science Fiction (James Okapal, ed.)
 Forthcoming, tentatively Spring 2020.
 Interested Publisher: McFarland.